abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

  Network issues, bugs,  power problems ,  etc..

- You may run this command to have more details on the reasons of kickout:
+ You may run this command to have more details on the reasons of the **kickout**:

  ```bash